MicrosoftDocs/well-architected/well-architected/devops/automation-configuration.md

      - nginx
    ```

-1. Create a resource group for the virtual machine.
+1. Create a resource group for the VM.

    ```azurecli
    az group create --name myResourceGroupAutomate --location eastus
    ```

-1. Create the virtual machine, specifying the *--custom-data* property with the cloud-init configuration name.
+1. Create the VM, specifying the *--custom-data* property with the cloud-init configuration name.

    ```azurecli
    az vm create \